01-edu/public/subjects/ai/visualizations/README.md

 y2 = np.random.randn(50) + 2
 ```

-1. Plot in the same Figure 2 box plots as shown in the image.
+1. In the same figure, plot the 3 distributions as box plots as shown in the image.
 In this exercise the style is not important.

 ![alt text][logo_ex7]